University Policies and Procedures

 Student Conduct

 SFU has policies around good student conduct, which can be viewed here.
 While encountering inappropriate student conduct is rare and sometimes difficult to determine, there are professional resources at SFU to help.
 Such cases can range from property theft to threatening or harmful behavior.
-Click on this link for additional information here.
+Read through "Information for Faculty and Staff" here to learn more.

 Suggested Wording on Academic Policy for Syllabi